Nicholas Brothers: Early lives

-Career
+The brothers moved to Philadelphia in 1926.
 As word spread of their talent, the Nicholas Brothers became known around Philadelphia.
 They were first hired for a radio program, The Horn and Hardart Kiddie Hour, and then by other local theatres such as the Standard and the Pearl.
 When they were performing at the Pearl, the manager of The Lafayette, a New York vaudeville showcase, saw them and immediately wanted them to perform for his theater.

-The brothers moved to Philadelphia in 1926 and gave their first performance at the Standard a few years later.
+Stage Career

 In 1932, they became the featured act at Harlem's Cotton Club when Harold was 11 and Fayard was 18.
 They astonished their mainly white audiences dancing to the jazz tempos of "Bugle Call Rag"; they were the only entertainers in the African-American cast allowed to mingle with white patrons.
 They performed at the Cotton Club for two years, working with the orchestras of Lucky Millinder, Cab Calloway, Duke Ellington, and Jimmy Lunceford.
 During this time, they made their uncredited movie debut, in the 1932 short Pie, Pie Blackbird, featuring Eubie Blake and his orchestra.
-The brothers attributed their success to their unique style of dancing—a hybrid of tap dance, ballet, and acrobatics sometimes called "acrobatic dancing" or "flash dancing" —which was greatly in demand during this time.
+The brothers attributed their success to their unique style of dancing—a hybrid of tap dance, ballet, and acrobatics sometimes called "acrobatic dancing" or "flash dancing"—which was greatly in demand during this time.

-Producer Samuel Goldwyn saw them at the Cotton Club and invited them to California to be a part of Kid Millions (1934), their first performances in a Hollywood movie.
-The brothers made their Broadway debut in the Ziegfeld Follies of 1936 and also appeared in Richard Rodgers and Lorenz Hart's musical Babes in Arms in 1937.
-They impressed their choreographer, George Balanchine, who invited them to appear in Babes in Arms.
+The brothers made their Broadway debut in the Ziegfeld Follies of 1936.
+Their act at the Follies stopped the show so consistently that Fannie Brice would regularly joke: "Do you think we can talk now?".
+The Follies led to a tour of England with a production of "Blackbirds" that gave them an opportunity to see several of the great European Ballet companies.
+They impressed the choreographer, George Balanchine, who invited them to appear in Richard Rodgers and Lorenz Hart's Babes in Arms 1937.
 With Balanchine's training, they learned many new stunts.
 Their talent led many to presume they were trained ballet dancers.